 The Association has not conducted a formal study to determine the remaining useful lives of the development's common property.
 Such a formal study would consequently determine a current cost estimate for future major repairs and replacements.
-Accordingly, the Board has not developed a comprehensive plan to fund any such future capital needs.
-In the event that funds are required to meet future major repair and replacement needs, the Association can increase regular dues, levy special dues, or delay major repairs and replacements until adequate funds are available.
+If additional funds are required to meet future major repair and replacement needs, the Association can increase regular dues, levy special dues, seek debt financing, or delay major repairs and replacements until funds become adequate.